echicken/lilygo-t5-clock/README.md

 #### Clearing and redrawing

 Partial updating of the screen is used for speed and, presumably, to reduce power consumption.
 Steps are taken to update parts of the screen only as needed.
-This could probably be taken a bit further by updating single characters (eg. if only the minute has changed), but I'm not sure it's worth the bother, and it'd probably limit us to monospaced fonts.
+This could probably be taken a bit further by updating single characters (eg. if only the minute has changed), but I'm not sure it's worth the bother.
 For now, the entire hours-and-minutes field is cleared and redrawn when the time changes even by a minute, likewise the date, the temperature, and so on.

 ## Credits